programarivm/php-chess/docs/heuristics.md

 )
 ```

+This is an estimate that suggests who may be better without considering checkmate.
+Please note that a heuristic evaluation is not the same thing as a chess calculation.
+Heuristic evaluations are often correct but may fail because they are based on probabilities.

 ### Steinitz Evaluation

 As chess champion William Steinitz pointed out, a strong position can be created by accumulating small advantages.
 The relative value of the position without considering checkmate is obtained by counting the advantages in the evaluation array.